 The early Puritans served in the 17th century in New England the purpose taken on later by academics.
 In the subsequent couple of centuries, evangelism with its populist message of experience- and conversion-centred religious faith drew masses of people away from the “old” churches.
 In the 20th century, the modernist influences of Darwin, Marx, and Freud came into conflict with evangelism which had become synonymous with a traditional family-oriented approach to belief.

 Politically, the earliest elite were gentlemen with European education and attitudes.
 Reformers preoccupied with public service rather than social and intellectual thinking and behaviour succeeded to power after the Civil War.
-But by the late 19th century with an economic boom associated with “The Gilded Age” these reformers began to be popularly characterized as impractical, and pragmatic men with business experience were more often successfully elected.
+But by the late 19th century with an economic boom associated with “The Gilded Age” these reformers began to be popularly characterized as impractical, and pragmatic ideas and pragmatic men with business experience were more often discussed and successfully elected.
 The corruption of Tammany Hall in New York occurred around this time.

 Theodore Roosevelt although he came from a highly-educated reformer-style (and intellectual) background recognized the need for a hard-headed masculine public image rather than an aristocratic effete one.
 He was “…a Harvard man from the well-to-do classes who nevertheless knew how to get along with the cowboys and Rough Riders”.
 He and other “Progressive Era” politicians of the early 20th century saw intellect as a means of improving government efficiency: intellectuals began to be construed as experts.